-Expert styling and a brave use of colour turns a dark and drab sitting room into an inviting snug
+Expert styling and a brave use of colour turns a dark and drab living room into an inviting snug

 In partnership with Fleetwood

-The brief: Add light and life to a dull and dated sitting room
+The brief: Add light and life to a dull and dated living room

-At Ballyrane House, a period property in the heart of Wexford, the north-west facing sitting room was in dire need of an update.
+Ballyrane House is a period property in the heart of Wexford.
+The north-west facing sitting room was in dire need of an update.
 The soft furnishings and shades of terracotta throughout not only felt out of style, they were also emphasising the dark, cold feeling in the room.

-Fleetwood interior designer Aodhain Scallan, of Inside Design, knew this space needed a colour transformation, and her advice may initially seem counterintuitive.
+Fleetwood interior designer Aodhain Scallan, of Inside Design, knew this space needed a colour transformation.
+Her advice may initially seem counterintuitive.

 “Because of the direction this room is facing, it was important to embrace a cooler colour and go with something dark, so that this room felt much more snug,” Aodhain says.

 “People assume you should go for a lighter colour, but in a space like this that would work against you.
-The other reason this really works, is because this room has windows that drop almost to the floor, so during the day they allow a lot more light in than a standard window that is half the size.”
+The other reason this really works is because this room has windows that drop almost to the floor.
+During the day they allow a lot more light in than a standard window that is half the size.”

 Because Aodhain understood how the light moved in the space throughout the day, she was able to go for this bold colour choice, Fleetwood Prestige Pantone Deep Teal.
 Painting elements like the moulding around the windows and doors, the skirting and the shutters in white, helps to introduce some brightness and offset the dark hue of the paint.